PogChonk/Cross-Application-Communication/README.md

 `gunicorn -w 1 main:app` indicates that we're running our **main.py**'s **app** which is how we create our REST API through Flask, more about that later on.
 But what does the `1` mean?
 It means how many workers will be initiated to "work for our API".

 You will change this number depending on how many **cores** you have on your machine.
-Since we're using **Glitch**, it only has **3** core's.
+Since we're using **Glitch**, it only has **3** cores.
 The equation to find out the number is `(2 x numberOfCores) + 1`.
 Glitch has 3 cores, so `(2 x 3) + 1` is equal to `7`.
 Though, since we're working with data that can be accessed by all workers, we can use a single worker and it'll do the same thing, except give better results than with 7 workers.
-Since they all have different data according to each of them, as in they each get their own copy of the script.
-So everytime there was a POST request sent it'd be 1/7 workers that have that data, so it's the same chance of receiving the same data.
+Since they all have different data according to each of them, they each get their own copy of the script.
+So every time there was a POST request sent it'd be 1/7 workers that have that data, so it's the same chance of receiving the same data.

-**LINUX**: If you're wondering how to find out how many core's is on your machine: You can use `nproc` in the terminal and it'll output the amount of cores.
+**LINUX**: If you're wondering how to find out how many cores is on your machine: You can use `nproc` in the terminal and it'll output the number of cores.

 ![Image](https://i.gyazo.com/b155227e62967c21f5d9125020c2a02f.png)

-**WINDOWS**: If you're wondering how to find out how many core's is on your machine: You can press `Ctrl + Shift + Esc` (Opens Task Manager), press **More Details** at the bottom left of the window.
-Now, at the top you'll see a window called **Performance**; click that and then under the graph you'll see how many core's you have.
+**WINDOWS**: If you're wondering how to find out how many cores is on your machine: You can press `Ctrl + Shift + Esc` (Opens Task Manager), press **More Details** at the bottom left of the window.
+Now, at the top you'll see a window called **Performance**; click that, and then under the graph, you'll see how many core's you have.

 ![Image](https://i.gyazo.com/63f59fd4afb601bc78a37659e2360442.png)